 Public university warns students to keep Halloween costumes politically correct

-"In particular, please keep in mind that certain Halloween costumes inappropriately perpetuate racial, cultural, and gender stereotypes," the letter states.
+- "Certain Halloween costumes inappropriately perpetuate racial, cultural, and gender stereotypes"

 Officials at the University of Minnesota- Twin Cities have warned students to make sure their Halloween costumes are politically correct.

 "The crisp air and changing leaves tell us that autumn is upon us," begins the letter, emailed to students on Oct.
 10. "And with that comes Halloween and the many ways we observe this festive event."